playx-flutter/playx/README.md

 For more information about how to customize app theme check out [`playx_theme`](https://github.com/playx-flutter/playx_theme)

-3. in `main` method call `PlayX.runPlayX` instead of `runApp` It will setup any dependencies in app config, initialize app theme and run the app.
+3. in `main` method call `PlayX.runPlayX` instead of `runApp` It will setup any dependencies in app config, initialize app theme and run the app. use `PlayxMaterialApp` to configure orientation, theme , screen util and get material app settings.
 ```dart
 void main() async {